-Your application will be assessed against the criteria set out in our Water Netserv Plan (Part A) – Connections Policy and you will be issued a Decision Notice via email confirming:
+Your application will be assessed against the criteria set out in our Water Netserv Plan (Part A) – Connections Policy and you will be issued a Decision Notice via email advising:

 - approval or refusal of your request

-- conditions that apply to your Water Approval (or reasons for its refusal), and
+- conditions that apply to your Water Approval (or reasons for its refusal)

 - next steps in the process.